Nana Agradaa: Conversion and Evangelism

 In April 2021, she announced her conversion to Christianity, stating that she had abandoned her traditional religious practices and destroyed the items associated with her "Sika Gari" rituals.
 She adopted the title Evangelist Patricia Oduro Koranteng and established the Heaven Way Church.

 Media operations and legal issues

 She owned Thunder TV and Ice1 TV, which were raided by authorities in April 2021 and subsequently shut down for operating without the required broadcast licenses.
 In October 2022, she was arrested and remanded on allegations of running a money‑doubling scam, luring congregants to pay sums in hopes of getting them multiplied, in violation of Ghanaian law.
 She was subjected to court proceedings, during which bail was denied on several occasions.
 In 2021, she was convicted on charges of fraudulent advertising and operating a television station without a license, and was fined a total of GH₵46,000.

 Personal life

-She is married to Pastor Eric Oduro‑Koranteng, a Christian minister.
+She is married to Angel Asiamah, a Christian minister.